What can I beemind with RescueTime?

 I restarted my RescueTime goal and immediately derailed.

 Definitely not legit; contact support!
-This usually happens on Do Less goals, when the first 7-day lookback adds more data than we were anticipating, sending you over the restarted road value.
+This usually happens on Do Less goals, when the first 7-day lookback adds more data than we were anticipating, sending you over the amount allowed by the restart.

 Sample RescueTime goal setup